GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 Where $Z = \sum_i e^{-\frac{E_i}{k_B T}}$ is the partition function of the system.
 It accounts for all the possible energy levels that the system can assume.

-> for a similar discussion on the canonical distribution you can also take a look
+> For a similar discussion on the canonical distribution you can also take a look
 > at this [wiki page](https://it.wikipedia.org/wiki/Distribuzione_di_Boltzmann)

 ## Maxwell-Boltzmann distribution

-To get the distribuion function of a system of molecules ,in thermal equlibrium, moving at speed $v_x$ and $v_x + dv_x$ along the $x$ direction we can recall the Boltzmann distribution so that:
+To get the distribution function of a system of molecules ,in thermal equilibrium, moving at speed $v_x$ and $v_x + dv_x$ along the $x$ direction we can recall the Boltzmann distribution so that:
 $$
 P(v_x) \propto e^{\frac{mv_x^2}{2K_BT}}dv_x
 $$
-since $v_x$ is a continous variable.
-Hence this relation for the distribution function $g$ is valid:
+Since $v_x$ is a continuous variable.
+Hence, this relation for the distribution function $g$ is valid:
 $$
 g(v_x) \propto e^{\frac{mv_x^2}{2K_BT}}